twiden/vertex-monitoring/README.md

 ```

-# Service
+# Monitored services
-This is a http server process that should be monitored by the backend application.
+Http server process that should be monitored by the backend application.
 It takes a listen port as an environment variable so that many services can be run at once.

 Running a service